Blog

 2 reasons why Google reviews are important

-That's two good reasons to incorporate them into your strategy right now.
+That's two very good reasons to make them part of your e-commerce strategy right now.

-When a user searches for a product or shop, local results are displayed first.
+When a user searches for a product or business, local results are displayed first.

-These listings, often accompanied by a map, stars and comments, are strongly influenced by the number and quality of reviews.
+These listings (map, stars, reviews, comments) are largely influenced by the volume and quality of reviews.

-The more recent positive reviews you have, the more Google considers your site relevant and the more likely you are to appear in the top search results.
+The more recent positive reviews you accumulate, the more Google considers your business relevant.

-It's therefore a real SEO lever, especially for shops that want to rank highly for local or competitive queries.
+It's an extremely effective SEO lever, especially if you're looking to rank for local or highly competitive queries.

-When a user discovers your site, they don't know you yet.
+When a user discovers your e-commerce site, they don't know you yet.

-A positive review in the right place at the right time can be enough to turn an abandoned basket into a conversion.
+A well-placed review at the right moment in the customer journey can be enough to turn hesitation into conversion.

 How can you easily get Google reviews?

-Getting Google reviews should not be left to chance.
+Getting Google reviews should never be left to chance.

-The idea is to create simple and natural opportunities to encourage your customers to express their opinions after a purchase.
+The idea is to create simple and natural opportunities to encourage your customers to share their experience immediately after a purchase.

-This can be done as soon as the order is confirmed, during the post-purchase process or even in the customer area.
+This process can begin as soon as the order is confirmed and continue in post-purchase emails, follow-up text messages, or via a dedicated section in the customer area.

-Right after receiving the product, your customers are still excited about their purchase.
+Right after receiving the product, your customers are still in a positive emotional state.

-This is often the ideal time to ask them for feedback.
+This is the ideal time to ask them for a review.

-A follow-up email, text message or message in their customer account can include a link to your Google listing.
+A follow-up email, text message, or notification in their customer account can contain a direct link to your Google Business listing.

 BZB's post-purchase email to get reviews